Hutchinson Bottle Sales Guide

 Base Embossing: Blank

-Mold Type: 2 piece
+Mold Type: 2 leaf

 Glass Color: Aqua